s-peiran/tp/docs/UserGuide.md

 - **Expected Outputs**:
     - Success: "Successfully deleted [NAME of the contact] from the contact list."
     - Failure:
-        - If the CONTACT_ID does not exist: "Error: Contact not found."
+        - If the CONTACT_ID does not exist: `Contact not found.`
-        - If the CONTACT_ID is not provided: "Error: Please provide a contact ID."
+        - If the CONTACT_ID is not provided: `Please provide a contact ID.`
-        - If invalid command format: "Error: Invalid command format."

 ---